-- (a) the opportunity presented by prolonging his/her stay on its territory for the investigations or the judicial proceedings, - (b) whether he/she has shown a clear intention to cooperate, and
+- (a) the opportunity presented by prolonging his/her stay on its territory for the investigations or the judicial proceedings, - (b) whether he/she has shown a clear intention to cooperate, and - (c) whether he/she has severed all relations with those suspected of acts that might be included among the offences referred to in Article 2(b) and (c).
+224

-&lt;sup>255 Member States may decide that such information may also be provided by a non-governmental organisation or an association specifically appointed by the Member State concerned.
+Member States may decide that such information may also be provided by a non-governmental organisation or an association specifically appointed by the Member State concerned.